 There are different areas of the divorce process that can be affected by specific dates regarding your relationship with your spouse.
 The specifics of these dates can be a significant aspect of your divorce and therefore, it is imperative to ensure these dates are accurately determined.
-When discussing your case with your Pensacola Divorce Attorney, they will ask questions surrounding these necessary and significant dates.
+When discussing your case with your divorce Attorney, they will ask questions surrounding these necessary and significant dates.
 If you are unsure of these dates, you may provide approximate details however, it will be important to follow up with your attorney regarding the exact dates of the information requested.

 There are two very significant dates needed in every divorce proceeding in order to properly determine an equitable alimony award.
 The first date that will always be requested from either party entering a divorce proceeding is when the couple became legally married.
 This date becomes the foundation for the tolling or calculating of time for the duration of the marriage.
 The second date that is crucial to a divorce proceeding is the date the initial Petition for Dissolution of Marriage was filed.
 This date is used to determine the proper length of the marriage.

 Although in everyday life, the length of a relationship can be measured by the date a couple began dating, living together, or any other significant date of their choosing up to the present day; this is not the case in a divorce proceeding.
 A marriage duration, as judged by the Florida courts, is “the period of time from the date of marriage until the date of filing of an action for dissolution of marriage."
 Fla.
 Stat. § 61.08(4).
 Therefore, even if you and your spouse were in a relationship, cohabitated, or even had children, before you became a married couple, the court may not consider that time period in the calculation to determine the length of the marriage.